Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- The combined points per game average of the two teams, 46, is 2.0 points above Saturday's over/under.

-- The two teams combine to average 46 points per game, two more than the over/under in this contest.
+- These two squads combine to surrender 42.2 points per game, 1.8 fewer than this contest's over/under.

-- The 42.2 combined points per game that these two squads have allowed this season are 1.8 fewer than the 44 over/under in this contest.

-- Golden Gophers games this season feature an average total of 51.5 points, a number 7.5 points higher than Saturday's over/under.

-- In 2021, games involving the Fighting Illini have averaged a total of 51.3 points, 7.3 more than the set over/under in this contest.
+- In 2021, games involving the Fighting Illini have averaged a total of 51.3 points, 7.3 more than the set total in this contest.

 Minnesota Stats and Trends

-- Minnesota has five wins against the spread in eight games this season.
+- Minnesota has played eight games, with five wins against the spread.

-- The Golden Gophers have yet to cover the spread this season when favored by 14.5 points or more.
+- The Golden Gophers have been favored by 14.5 points or more two times this season and have not covered the spread in any of them.

 - Minnesota's games this year have gone over the total in four out of eight opportunities (50%).

-- Minnesota is 4-2 against the spread and 5-1 overall in games when it scores more than 23.3 points.
+- Minnesota is 4-2 against the spread and 5-1 overall in games when it puts up more than 23.3 points.

-- When Minnesota picks up more than 401.1 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Minnesota churns out more than 401.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Golden Gophers have eight turnovers, four fewer than the Fighting Illini have takeaways (12).
+- The Golden Gophers have turned the ball over eight times this season, four fewer than the Fighting Illini have forced (12).

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.